Laurance/python_git_entry_point/README.md

 git clone https://github.com/Laurance/python_git_entry_point
 ```

-### 4. Start Developing
+### 4. Create a Branch
-You are now ready to start developing!
+Create a new branch to keep all the files that you will create
-Create a new branch for your changes using the following commands:
+and all your progress.
+Use the following commands:

 ```bash
 cd python_git_entry_point